tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_java_crash_course.md

 ## JAR files and WAR files

-The file extension for a class is .java, but when compiled by the Java Development Kit into the Java program, the file becomes .class.
-The .class file is binary code, which means only computers (in this case, the Java Virtual Machine, or JVM) can read it.
+The file extension for a class is `.java`, but when compiled by the Java Development Kit into the Java program, the file becomes `.class`.
+The `.class` file is binary code, which means only computers (in this case, the Java Virtual Machine, or JVM) can read it.

 Developers often package up java files into a JAR file, which is like a zip file for Java projects.
 When you distribute your Java files, you'll likely provide a JAR file that the developer audience will add to their Java projects.

 Developers will add their JAR to their class path to make the classes available to their project.
-To do this, you right-click your project and select **Properties**.
-In the dialog box, select **Java Build Path**, then click the **Libraries** tab.
-Then click **Add JARs** and browse to the JAR.
+To do this, they right-click their project and select **Properties**.
+In the dialog box, they select **Java Build Path**, then they click the **Libraries** tab.
+They then click **Add JARs** and browse to the JAR.

 When you deliver a JAR file, developers can use the classes and methods available in the JAR.
 However, the JAR will not show them the source code, that is, the raw Java files.
 For this, users will consult the Javadoc.